aNap73/Sweeper/README.md

 ![BombsAway](https://78.media.tumblr.com/e4f99ef7ef7f658eb15fb8f5f97e1bf4/tumblr_nlyh5eTUBX1sa11jco1_540.gif)

-This part is the pretty cool part, in my opinion.
+This part is the pretty cool, in my opinion.
 The way the bombs and numbers are generated is as follows.
 The grid is 9 by 9 so there are 81 squares.
 Step 1 is to distribute the bombs randomly.
+This is done with a map function and the random function simply feeding into an array of 81 when the random number is over some value.

 Step 2 is to go square by square, ignoring bomb squares.
 In each square you count all the bombs in the adjacent squares to get the number for that square.
+This is done rapidly by using array math based on a line of 9 squares.
+So -1, +1, -8, +8, -9, +9, -10, +10 ... etc...

-Currently, the first and last few squares aren't smart enough to count all their adjacent squares.
-It's a feature... :P I honestly, could fix it, but it makes the game a bit harder than the original and I like that.
+Currently, the first and last few squares aren't smart enough to count all their adjacent squares (could use modulus to fix this).
+However, It's a feature... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
 If you've read this far... you should easily get high score now...

 Good Luck!